 - Employees should be instructed not to open emails or click links from unknown sources.
 Computers should never be shared with anyone.

-- By default, all company desktops, laptops and mobile devices should automatically lock when left idle for longer than 5 minutes (ideally, less).
+- By default, all company desktops, laptops and mobile devices should automatically lock when left idle.

 - Ensure your business is prepared to quickly recover from this kind of attack.
 Humans are humans after all.
 Cyber insurance is a ‘must have’ component of your disaster recovery plan.

 - Finally, make sure you have a solid data backup and recovery solution in place.